Reconnecting with your spouse after infidelity is quite hard due to broken trust.

 Some couples can reconnect in radical ways.

 Say, for example, that the partner who has cheated has expressed dissatisfaction in the couple’s sex life.
-They could go to a Sexual Counsellor who may help communication around sexual needs.
+They could go to a Sexual Counsellor who may help with communication around sexual needs.

 It may come to light that one partner is not willing to do certain things.
 Therefore an agreement is made to have an open relationship.
 Imagine the trust needed for that shift in dynamic…